jaskaran1/ComputerGraphics/Raytracer/README.md

 Raytracer with Phong Illumination model written in C++.

-This was a Computer Graphics course project.
+This was a Computer Graphics course project at IIT Ropar.

 It doesn't have code for reflection since the input files didn't have any reflectivity constants.